thejordanprice/thejordanprice.github.io/_posts/2017-7-16-Pi-Bios-Flasher.md

 ## Prep the Pi

-The Pi; or raspbian I should say, comes with SPI (Serial via GPIO) disabled.
+The Pi, or raspbian, comes with SPI (Serial via GPIO) disabled.
 Luckily they have made it extremely easy to enable SPI.

     sudo nano /boot/config.txt